sefffal/Octofitter.jl/docs/src/pma.md

 ## Sampling from the posterior
-Ssample from our model as usual:
+Sample from our model as usual:

 ```julia
 chain = DirectDetections.hmc(